 Local District and School Based Support

-Budget Planning is now taking place for Fiscal Year 2017-18.
 All schools have the option of purchasing a PUPIL SERVICES AND ATTENDANCE (PSA) COUNSELOR as Support Services Personnel.

 To purchase PSA Counselor time, please complete and submit the Itinerant PSA Counselor letter found on the School Fiscal Services Office page under the Personnel section found here.